aymgal/COOLEST/examples/notebooks/README.md

 # Example notebooks

-Python notebooks can be found in the documentation directly, under [`docs/notebooks`](docs/notebooks).
+Python notebooks can be found in the documentation directory, under [`docs/notebooks`](/docs/notebooks).